gristlabs/grist-help/help/en/docs/limits.md

 On all plans, the number of documents is not limited.

-To prevent accidental abuse of the system by automation tools, team sites may be limited to 1000 documents.
+To prevent accidental abuse of the system by automation tools, team sites may be limited to 1,000 documents.
 If you encounter such a limit for legitimate use, please contact support to increase it.

 Older free plans had a limit of ten documents.
-Learn more about [legacy limits.](#legacy-limits)
+Learn more about [legacy limits](#legacy-limits).

 ## Number of collaborators